taylorjg/CustomShrinkerTests/README.md

 list currently has an odd or even length respectively.
 For example, if the current list is <code>[1; 2; 3; 2; 1]</code>
 then we will yield <code>[1; 2; 2; 1]</code>.
 If the current list is <code>[1; 2; 3; 3; 2; 1]</code> then
 we will yield <code>[1; 2; 3; 2; 1]</code> followed by <code>[1; 2; 2; 1]</code>.
 Note that we make a copy of _value_
-and repeatedly shrink the copy to prevent intefering with FsCheck's original value.
+and repeatedly shrink the copy to prevent interfering with FsCheck's original value.

 When we run the test, we get the following ouput: